Menu

 Join waitlist

-Join MAA in Canmore for a stellar week of back-country ice climbing.
+Join MAA in Alberta, Canada for a stellar week of backcountry ice climbing.
 The Canadian Rockies are well known for world-class adventurous multi-pitch ice climbing.
-We'll operate from a beautiful hostel in Canmore and drive to any number of ice destinations within and hour or so away.
-This event is geared for those who are experienced back-country ice climbers, can lead or follow at the WI4-WI5 level, and can handle 1-3 hour approaches.
+We'll operate from a couple beautiful hostels in Banff & Rampart Creek and drive to any number of ice destinations within an hour or so away.
+This event is geared for those who are experienced backcountry ice climbers, can lead or follow at the WI4-WI5 level, and can handle 1-3 hour approaches.
 Loaner gear is available to paid members.
 Maximum of 6 participants.
 Recommended ICE 3 or equivalent experience such as the MAA Bozeman and/or Cody ice expeditions.

 Screened Event: Please join the waitlist.
 Attendees will be selected based on skill proficiency and experience shown on MAA profile.
 Those registered will be notified with instructions to pay the expedition fee.